Greedy maximal independent sets via local limits: Introduction

 \section{Introduction}

-Algorithmic problems related to finding or approximating the independence number of a graph, or to producing large independent sets, have long been in the focus of the computer science community.
-Computing the size of a \emph{maximum} independent set is known to be NP-complete~\cite{Kar72} and the groundbreaking work~\cite{FGLSS96} on the difficulty of approximating it even made its way to The New York Times.
-A natural way to try to efficiently produce a large independent set in an input graph $G$ is to output a \emph{maximal} independent set (MIS) in $G$, where a vertex subset $I\subseteq V(G)$ is a MIS in $G$ if $I$ is maximal by inclusion.
-While in principle a badly chosen MIS can be very small (like, say, the star center in a star), one might hope that quite a few of the maximal independent sets will have size comparable in some sense to the independence number of $G$.
+An \defn{independent set} in a graph is a set of vertices, no two of which are adjacent.
+The problem of finding large independent sets is fundamental in computer science, with many real-world applications.
+Computing the size of a \emph{maximum} independent set (known as the \term{independence number} of a graph) is known to be NP-hard on general graphs~\cite{Kar72}, and is even hard to approximate~\cite{FGLSS96}.
+A natural way to try to efficiently produce a large independent set in an input graph $G$ is to output a \emph{maximal} independent set (MIS), namely, an independent set to which no other vertex can be added without destroying its property of being independent.
+While in principle a poorly chosen MIS can be very small (like, say, the star centre in a star), one might hope that quite a few of the maximal independent sets will have a size comparable in some quantitative sense to the independence number of $G$.

-In this paper, we study the \emph{random} greedy algorithm for producing a maximal independent set, which is defined as follows.
-Consider an input graph $G$ on $n$ vertices.
-The algorithm first orders the vertices of $G$ uniformly at random, and then builds an independent set $\gis(G)$ by considering each of the vertices $v$ one by one in order, adding $v$ to $\gis(G)$ if the resulting set does not span any edge.
-Observe that the set $\gis(G)$ is in fact the set of vertices coloured in the first colour in a random greedy proper colouring of $G$.
-A basic quantity to study, which turns out to have numerous applications, is the proportion of the yielded independent set (which we call the \defn{greedy independence ratio}).
-In particular, it is of interest to study the asymptotic behaviour of this quantity for natural graph sequences.
+This paper\footnote{ This is an extended and revised version of a conference version presented at the 31st International Conference on Probabilistic, Combinatorial and Asymptotic Methods for the Analysis of Algorithms (AofA2020)~\cite{KMMS20}.} studies the \defn{random greedy algorithm} for producing an MIS, which is defined as follows.
+Given an input graph $G$, the algorithm first orders its vertices uniformly at random and then constructs an independent set $\gis=\gis(G)$ by considering each of the vertices one by one in order, adding it to $\gis$ if the resulting set does not span an edge.
+(Note that the set $\gis$ is, in fact, the set of vertices coloured in the first colour in a random greedy proper colouring of $G$.)
+A basic quantity to study, which turns out to have numerous applications, is the proportion of the yielded independent set $|\gis|/|V(G)|$ (which we call the \defn{greedy independence ratio}).
+In particular, it is of interest to study the asymptotic behaviour of this quantity for natural (random) graph sequences.